Combinatorics Cheat Sheet

 Two Key Questions

-Given N items and K picks, ask the following two questions:
+Given items and picks, ask the following two questions:

-• Combinations to know (true for any N):
+- Combinations to know (true for any ):

 Common Twists: